 Wild caught fish (fresh or salt water) anaerobically fermented using kefir and a bit of boiled potatoes.
 An air lock is situated on top to prevent oxygen.
 Resulting product diluted and sprayed on leaves and soil.

 My fish fertilizer recipe is slightly different than the ones found on the web.
 I don’t use sugar or molasses.
-My starter culture is not LAB or yeast.
+My starter culture is not wild collected LAB or yeast.
 I am also using boiled potatoes as starch so that bacteria and yeast have some food to thrive.
-Basically diced fish and water preferably rain water is mixed.
-Boiled mashed potatoes added on top.
-And strained kefir (kefiran) added and stirred.
-An air lock used to release the CO2 build up.
+Basically diced fish and water (preferably rain water) is mixed.
+Boiled mashed potatoes are added on top.
+Strained kefir (kefiran) added and stirred.
+An air lock is used to release the CO2 build up.
 This takes about 4 months to fully ferment.
 You will notice that not even the largest fish bones stay intact.
 Everything dissolves releasing nutrients.
 I also add some kelp if I have it on hand.

-From a diversity perspective, kefir is superior to any collected effective micro-organisms and being acidic, less amount of harmful bacteria is present.
-Inoculating the fish fertilizer with kefir makes sure the good bacteria is greater in numbers and they will out compete the bad guys.
-You need to find the real kefir gems though; the sachets of culture sold at health shops will not work as good as kefir itself.
+From a diversity perspective, kefir is superior to any wild collected effective micro-organisms and being acidic, a smaller amount of harmful bacteria is present.
+Inoculating the fish fertilizer with kefir makes sure the good bacteria are greater in numbers and they will out compete the bad guys.
+You need to find the real kefir gems (grains) though; the sachets of culture sold at health shops will not work as good as kefir itself.

 Catch some carp and make your own fish fertilizer.
-This will be your only nitrogen fertilizer you would need.
+This is the only nitrogen fertilizer you will need.
 This fish fertilizer will have a greater amount of diverse microbiology and minerals too.

-I have 20L buckets which I fill up to half with diced fish and other half with water or whey leaving top 10cm empty.
-2 large boiled and mashed potatoes, 500ml of kefir and either fresh or powder kelp on top.
-Stir the mixture with a long stick making sure kefir distributes throughout the bucket.
-Close the lid and seal with duct tape.
-Lid has a hole where I stick an air hose and secure it with silicone.
-This pipe goes into bottle of water.
+I have 20L buckets which I fill up to half with diced fish and rest of the way with water or whey, leaving the top 10cm empty.
+I then place 2 large boiled and mashed potatoes, 500 ml of kefir and either fresh or powder kelp on top.
+The mixture is then stirred with a long stick making sure kefir distributes throughout the bucket.
+Next, close the lid and seal with duct tape.
+The lid has an air hose that is secured with silicone.
+This air hose goes into a bottle of water.
 The idea is CO2 will travel through this hose and will bubble up in the bottle, not letting in the oxygen.

 Warning: Don’t use fish waste from a fish shop, especially salmon bones and head.
 Usually these salmon are farmed and one of the most toxic, antibiotic loaded food ever.
 Go and catch some carp, it will be fun… For foliar applications, I dilute 30ml to 20L water.
 I use 50ml to 20L water for soil drenching and mulch activation.